ms-iot/content/win10/SetupRPI.md

     <h2>Boot Windows 10 IoT Core Insider Preview</h2>
     <ol class="word-wrap">
         <li>Windows 10 IoT Core Insider Preview will boot automatically after connecting power supply.</li>
-        <li>On the very first boot the Windows IoT Core will do some first boot configurations and it will display a default blue colored application while this is happening. <b>Wait for a few minutes</b> and the board will automatically restart.
+        <li>On the very first boot Windows IoT Core will do some first boot configurations and it will display a default blue colored application while this is happening. <b>Wait for a few minutes</b> and the board will automatically restart.
 This will happen only once and then DefaultApp should come up, displaying the IP address of the Raspberry Pi 2.
             <br /><br /><ul><img class="device-images" src="{{site.baseurl}}/images/DefaultAppRpi2.png"></ul><br />
         </li>
         <li>Follow the instructions <a href="{{site.baseurl}}/win10/Samples/PowerShell.htm">here</a> to use PowerShell to connect to your running device.</li>